immutability-io/vault-ethereum/README.md

 ### Sending Ethereum

 Now that we have accounts in Vault, we can drain them!
 We can send ETH to other accounts on the network.
-(In my case, it must be emphasized: this is a private test network or Rinkeby.)
+(In my test case, it must be emphasized: this is a private test network or Rinkeby.)
 Assuming there are funds in the account, we can send ETH to another address.
 In this case, we write a `debit` to the `test3` account:

 ```sh
 $ vault write ethereum/accounts/test3/debit to=0x0374E76DA2f0bE85a9FdC6763864c1087e6Ed28b value=10000000000000000000